StellarAstrophysics-LFU/brite-constellation/sponsoring/call.md

 **BIC:** BKAUATWW
 {: .alert .alert-info .text-center}

-Bills can be issued on request.
+Receipts or invoices can be issued on request.

 <br>